-We are pleased to report that CoBank recorded another period of strong financial and business performance in the first quarter of 2021.
-Lending increased in all three of our operating segments, while earnings, credit quality and capital remained strong.
-As the economic recovery continues to accelerate and Americans look forward to a resumption of more normal living and working conditions, we maintain a high degree of confidence that CoBank is well-positioned to meet the financial needs of its customers and fulfill its mission to serve rural America.
+We are pleased to report that CoBank recorded another period of strong financial and business performance in the second quarter of 2021.
+Lending increased across all three of our operating segments compared to the same prior-year period, while earnings, credit quality and capital remained strong.
+The rural economy is benefiting as U.S. economic growth recovers, driving higher levels of spending and investment by businesses and consumers.
+CoBank is well-positioned to meet increased demand for credit from our customers and to assist them in their transition into a post-pandemic operating environment.

-Average loan volume for the quarter rose by 14 percent to \$125.9 billion in the first quarter of 2021, from \$110.1 billion in the same period last year.
-We experienced strong growth across our Agribusiness, Farm Credit Banking, and Rural Infrastructure operating segments.
-The growth related to higher levels of seasonal lending to many grain and farm supply customers in our Agribusiness segment, increased lending to affiliated associations in our Farm Credit Banking segment, and higher loan volume from rural energy, electric distribution and communications borrowers in our Rural Infrastructure segment.
+Average loan volume increased 11 percent in the second quarter of 2021 to \$124.4 billion, from \$111.7 billion in the second quarter last year.
+For the first six months of 2021, average loan volume rose by 13 percent to \$125.1 billion, from \$110.9 billion in the same period last year.
+Loan growth in both periods occurred predominantly in lending to grain and farm supply cooperatives in our Agribusiness operating segment, affiliated Associations in our Farm Credit Banking operating segment, and rural power and electric distribution customers in our Rural Infrastructure operating segment.